pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 since its almost 12 pm (11:54) I will pause the study and resume later in the evening based on what time i return to home on [9/26/2024] at [11:58:51].
  ===============================================================
+**mkdir -p /app**

+creates directory if not available checks for directory creation first